twio142/treemux/README.md

 	  No matter which pane layout you prefer, sidebar tries hard not to mess your pane splits.
 Open, then close the sidebar and everything should look the same.

+Furthermore, it will detect git directory and open that as root, while still opening current directory.

 Tested and working on Linux, and Windows WSL2.